Mr-Piyush-Kumar/Data_Science_Projects/Twitter_Sentiment_Analysis_Competition/README.md

-This is not freelancing project.
+This is not a freelancing project.
 I did this project to showcase in my portfolio.

 # Project Name - Twitter-Sentiment-Analysis-Word2Vec-